 Just as we can add and subtract constants from both sides of an equation, we can also add and subtract copies of the variable from both sides of the equation.
-Therefore, if the same variable appears on both sides of the equation, we can reduce them as much as possible in order to get one variable on one side of the equation.
-It's always nice to have just a single "x" (especially when following a treasure map, you know, as you do).
-We need to add or subtract the same number of copies of the variable from each side.
+Therefore, if the same variable appears on both sides of the equation, we can reduce them as much as possible in order to get one variable all alone on one side.
+It's always nice to have just a single "x" (especially when following a treasure map, as you do).

 Remember that our mission, if we choose to accept it, is to get the variable on one side of the = sign and a number on the other side.

 Solve the equation 4x = 5x + 1.
 Check your answer.

 We'd like to have all the x's by themselves on one side of the equation, so we subtract 4 copies of x from each side: